 When you remember Jordan, remember the way he made you feel, his smile, his laugh, and the love he had for all of us!

 A Rosary Vigil will be held Friday August 23, 2019 at 6:30 PM and a Celebration of Life Funeral Mass will be held Saturday August 24, 2019 at 3:00 PM at St. Mary’s Parish, with reception to follow.
 The family asks that you wear your Seahawks gear, blue, or green to the funeral mass in honor of Jordan’s love for the Seahawks.
 In lieu of flowers, please consider a gift to the Food Bank at St. Mary’s where Jordan volunteered.

-To send flowers to Jordan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jordan J Hill, please visit our floral store.